Storyblok Raises $80M Series C - Read News

 So how does this connect to the original question?

-Section titled The Build/Buy dichotomy The Build/Buy dichotomy
+The Build/Buy dichotomy

 Earlier, the “buy” options were extremely limited in their capabilities, leading to many enterprises creating their own CMS just to manage their content in the way they wanted.
 Granting customized and personalized user journeys was usually limited to the “build” option, leaving smaller businesses with limited capabilities, and big businesses with a huge drain on their resources.
 A simple analogy would be trying to get a bunch of stuff from point A to point B and either: